Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 ## Proposed Enhancements
 1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express, "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?"
 2. **Explore Conflict Resolution**: Create scenarios where Isabella and Marcus find common ground, showcasing their ability to navigate ideological differences.
 For instance, during a strategy meeting, Isabella could state, "We must ensure that our advancements uplift everyone, not just the privileged."
 3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Isabella, Marcus, and Sarah work together to address challenges, emphasizing their evolving relationships.
+For example, they could collaborate on a policy proposal that balances economic efficiency with social equity, showcasing their ability to work together despite ideological differences.

 ## Key Interactions and Conflicts
 ### Interaction with Marcus Reynolds